-We review the base salary levels, annual cash bonus opportunities, and long-term equity incentive compensation opportunities of our executive officers, including our named executive officers, and all related performance criteria at the beginning of each year, or more frequently as warranted.
+We review the base salary levels, annual cash bonus opportunities, and long-term equity incentive compensation opportunities of our executive officers and all related performance criteria at the beginning of each year, or more frequently as warranted.

 We do not establish a specific target for formulating the target total direct compensation opportunities of our executive officers, including our named executive officers.